Discover top website trends and insights for 2025

 Let’s explore some of the history behind web standards and learn how to adhere to them when creating for the web.

 After his initial creation of the WWW, its use continued to grow.
 In 1994, Tim founded the World Wide Web Consortium (W3C).
-The W3C is an international committee made of member organizations (businesses, nonprofits, universities, governmental entities, and individuals) with full-time staff working to develop internal standards and improve web-based technologies.
+The W3C is an international committee that includes businesses, nonprofits, universities, governmental entities, and individuals with full-time staff who develop internal standards and improve web-based technologies.

 The International Organization for Standardization (ISO) also contributed to the first web standards.
 It formalizes solutions to global challenges, such as environmental, health, safety, and energy management standards.
 It also identifies international standards across industries, including some aspects of the web.

-Soon after the W3C and ISO came the European Computer Manufacturers Association (ECMA) — a nonprofit organization that sets standards for information and communication systems, such as programming languages and data exchange between systems, to ensure web page interoperability and more.
+Soon after the W3C and ISO came the European Computer Manufacturers Association (ECMA) — a nonprofit organization that sets standards for information and communication systems, such as programming languages and data exchange between systems, fostering web page interoperability and more.

 Together, these organizations formalize standards for all the web’s content and use.